Clan Rising

 The Reverend William Webb Ellis

-The Salford soldier's son who took the Rugby School foundation-scholarship at fourteen, and (in the foundation myth of the modern game, told for the first time in 1876 by the schoolmaster Matthew Bloxam four years after his death) picked up the ball in 1823 during a Bigside football match and ran with it, becoming the namesake figure of the foundation event of running-with-the-ball football and the figure whose name is on the trophy of the modern Rugby World Cup.
+The Salford soldier's son and Rugby School foundation scholar who, in the foundation story of the modern game, picked up the ball and ran with it in 1823, becoming the namesake of running-with-the-ball football and the figure whose name is on the Rugby World Cup trophy.

-He was admitted to Rugby School in 1816 at ten as a Rugby foundationer (the endowment-supported scholarship that the founder Lawrence Sheriff had provided in his 1567 charter for the free-of-charge education of small Rugby-parish boys).
-He stayed at Rugby from ten to twenty (1816 to 1826), the ten-year run that the foundationer-scholarship of the Lawrence-Sheriff endowment provided.
-He distinguished himself across the Rugby School academic-and-sporting record of the 1820s period: he was Captain of Bigside (the football-and-cricket squad of the upper-school) in his year of 1825-26, took the open Major Scholarship to Brasenose College, Oxford on the 1825 examination, and went up to Oxford in October 1826 at twenty.
+He was admitted to Rugby School in 1816, at ten, as a Rugby foundationer on the endowment Lawrence Sheriff had provided in his 1567 charter for the free education of Rugby-parish boys, and stayed for ten years.
+He distinguished himself in the academic and sporting record of the 1820s, was Captain of Bigside in 1825-26, won the open Major Scholarship to Brasenose College, Oxford, and went up in 1826.

 Achievements